alexporrello/DesktopPublisherAssistant/README.md

 #### 2.3. _Copy DocProChecklist.pdf_

 * **To enable the button**, enter the _Document Title_, the _Doc Date_, and one or both of the following: the _32 Part Number_ and/or the _37 Part Number_.
 * **Clicking the button** will copy the DocProChecklist.pdf into the working directory (_Desktop_ >> _DOC-TITLE_ >> _Checklists_).
-The editable fields in the DocProChecklist.pdf will be auto-populated from info entered by the user.
+The editable fields in the DocProChecklist.pdf will be auto-populated from the information you entered in the _Document Title_, the _Doc Date_, and the 32 and/or 37 part number text areas.

 ### 3. PDF XMP Updater Window

-The PDF XMP Updater window (displayed in the right side of the application) is a convenient way to update a 37-type document's XMP.
+When desktop publishers work with a 37-type document, they have to update its metadata.
+The PDF XMP Updater window (displayed in the right side of the application) makes this task easy.

 ![](readme-images/xmp-updater.PNG)

-To update a 37-type doc's XMP, drag and drop the 37 PDF and the new XMP into the window one a time or both at once.
+To update a 37-type doc's XMP...

+1. Drag and drop the 37 PDF and the new XMP into the window one a time or both at once.
 (Alternately, if you would rather navigate to the files with a file explorer, click on _Path to PDF..._ or _Path to XMP..._.)
-When you have attached both documents, click the _Update_ button to update the PDF's metadata.
+2. When you have attached both documents, click the _Update_ button to update the PDF's metadata.

-If you leave the _Update PDF Initial View Properties_ radio button selected, the output PDF's initial view will conform to NI Desktop Publishing standards.
+**Note**: If you leave the _Update PDF Initial View Properties_ radio button selected, the output PDF's initial view will conform to NI Desktop Publishing standards.
 If you deselect the radio button, the PDF's initial view properties remain unmodified.

 ### 4. Logging